- Why Should You Customize Your WooCommerce Category Page?

 - Personalize Category Pages in WooCommerce Using Product Tables

-In our previous articles, we’ve talked about how to manage your product categories, product attributes, and tags for your WooCommerce online store.
+In our previous articles, we’ve talked about managing your product categories, product attributes, and tags for your WooCommerce online store.

 Now, for those of you who are not familiar with product categories, here’s what you should know:

 Product categories are responsible for grouping all similar products under one category.
-Let’s say you’re looking to buy a travel bag from a famous retail company, and you’re navigating through their website trying to find what you’re looking for.
+You’re looking to buy a travel bag from a famous retail company, navigating through their website trying to find what you’re looking for.
 Well, for starters, you won’t look for that specific product in the jeans category, that’s for sure.

 In a broad sense, product categories act as filters, gathering all similar products in one place, so it’s easier for the customer to steer through them.
 Curious to find out how can you create them?
 We’ve got a glimpse for you: 👇

-From that list, make sure you click on Categories, and you’ll see a category window pop up from where you can manage all categories and create new ones as well.
+From that list, make sure you click on Categories, and you’ll see a category window pop up from where you can manage all categories and create new ones.
 See the screenshot below for reference: 👇

-Now that you know a bit about the technical side of categories, too, do you know how to give them a little sparkle and make them stand out from the rest?
-Do you have what it takes to properly customize it like a pro?
+Now that you know a bit about the technical side of categories, do you know how to give them a little sparkle and make them stand out from the rest?
+Do you have what it takes to customize it like a pro properly?